-- are comfortable with full exposure to shares listed in South Africa; - accept that the fund may underperform the market in the short term in pursuit of superior long-term gains. - do not require an income in the short term. - The fund is less concentrated than the Coronation Top 20 fund, making it more suitable for investors holding only one equity fund.
+- are comfortable with a portfolio that is fully invested in shares; - accept that the fund may underperform the market in the short term in pursuit of superior long-term gains. - do not require an income in the short term. - The fund is less concentrated than the Coronation Top 20 Fund and would typically also include exposure to international equities, making it more suitable for investors holding only one equity fund.